-Group Study Rooms: Group study rooms on the 4th floor may be reserved up to a week in advance.
-Each seats 4 to 10 people and is equipped with a computer and whiteboard.
-Additional study rooms on the 2nd and 3rd floors are available on a first come, first served basis.
-Group Study Rooms are checked out at the Service Desk.
+Study Rooms: Study rooms on the 2nd, 3rd, and 4th floors may be reserved up to a week in advance.
+Each group study room is equipped with a computer and whiteboard.
+Individual study rooms do not have a computer or whiteboard.
+Study rooms are checked out at the Service Desk.
 Usage policy.

-Graduate Student Study Rooms: There are five group study rooms for graduate students only located in the Curriculum Collection area on the 3rd floor of the library (just off the stairs), which can seat from 4-8 people.
-Graduate Study Rooms are checked out at the Service Desk.
+Graduate Student Study Rooms: There are five study rooms for graduate students only located in the Curriculum Collection area on the 3rd floor of the library (just off the stairs).
+Graduate Study Rooms are checked out at the Curriculum Desk.
 Usage policy.

-Presentation Practice Rooms: Practice and record your presentation.
-Three large group study rooms on the 2nd floor (248B, 262B, and 201D) are equipped with large wall-mounted monitors and recording devices to allow students to practice and record presentations.
-Presentation Practice Rooms are checked out at the Makerspace desk.
+Presentation Practice Room: Practice and record your presentation.
+One large group study room on the 2nd floor (248B) is equipped with a large wall-mounted monitor and a recording device to allow students to practice and record presentations.
+The Presentation Practice Room is checked out at the MakerSpace desk.
 Usage policy.

 Makerspace Green Screen Room: The Multi-Purpose MakerSpace Room (201D) is for various MakerSpace activities including Green Screen shoots, Tech Coach sessions for software in the Mac Lab and the MakerSpace, Virtual Reality class assignments.